 Not all carpets are made equally.
 Many are produced from petroleum which is a non-renewable resource.
 Many carpets also carry the risk of releasing toxins into the home.
-To find green carpets look for ones made from natural materials like jute, wool and sea grass.
+To find green carpets look for ones made from natural materials like jute, wool, and seagrass.
 The average price for green carpeting is $3 – $13 per sq foot.

-Harwood floors are warm and beautiful to look at and they are a great eco-friendly option as well.
+Hardwood floors are warm and beautiful to look at and they are a great eco-friendly option as well.
 Wood is renewable, although depending on the kind of hardwood it can take quite a few years for some to regrow, and it’s also biodegradable as well as recyclable.
-It’s important though to make sure you choose wood that is harvested from forests that are certifiably well-managed by the Forest Stewardship Council.
+It’s important though to make sure you choose the wood that is harvested from forests that are certifiably well-managed by the Forest Stewardship Council.
 On average the cost of hardwood flooring is $3 – $12 per sq foot.

 Recycled Hardwood Floors

 This wood generally comes from old buildings where materials have been reclaimed.
-Using reclaimed wood cuts down on waste and prevents cutting down of more trees.
+Using reclaimed wood cuts down on waste and prevents cutting down more trees.
 If you go the recycled hardwood route, just be sure the wood has never been treated with toxic chemicals.
-The average cost of of recycled hardwood is $5 – $30 per sq foot.
+The average cost of recycled hardwood is $5 – $30 per sq foot.

 Natural Stone Flooring

 Stone is a very natural material from the earth, literally.
 It doesn’t harm the environment and can even be recycled for other applications.
 The average cost for stone is $7 – $35 per sq foot.